software-mansion/live-compositor/DEVELOPMENT.md

 ### Packages

-- `live-compositor` - React components and common API types. (analog of `react` package).
+- `@swmansion/smelter` - React components and common API types. (analog of `react` package).
-- `@live-compositor/core` - Base implementation that is used by packages like `@live-compositor/node`.
+- `@swmansion/smelter-core` - Base implementation that is used by packages like `@swmansion/smelter-node`.
-- `@live-compositor/node` - Node.js SDK for compositor  (analog of `react-dom` for Node.js)
+- `@swmansion/smelter-node` - Node.js SDK for compositor  (analog of `react-dom` for Node.js)
-- `@live-compositor/web-wasm` - Browser SDK for compositor that includes compositor compiled to WASM (analog of `react-dom` for Node.js)
+- `@swmansion/smelter-web-wasm` - Browser SDK for compositor that includes compositor compiled to WASM (analog of `react-dom` for Node.js)
-- `@live-compositor/browser-render` - Rendering ending from LiveCompositor compiled to WASM.
+- `@swmansion/smelter-browser-render` - Rendering engine from Smelter compiled to WASM.
   - Run `pnpm run build-wasm` to build WASM bundle from Rust code
   - Run `pnpm run build` to build JS code (WASM has to be build earlier, or use `build:all` in root directory to build everything)